Lean Impact Measurement for AT: capturing the changes in the quality of life

 The research

 GDI Hub has collaborated with 60 Decibels, an impact measurement company, on the design of a disability innovation survey tool.
-The instrument allows us to carry out a lean impact measurement activity, across multiple AT ventures, using the modular structure of the survey suite.
+The instrument allows us to carry out a lean impact measurement activity across multiple AT ventures using the modular structure of the survey suite.
 We also introduced AT companies from our Start-up Innovation and Scale Innovation pipeline to our impact measurement partner.
-As data is being collected throughout 2022, GDI Hub will work alongside 60 Decibels on data analysis and the write-up of the research findings.
+As data is being collected throughout 2022, GDI Hub will work alongside 60 Decibels on data analysis and the research findings.

 Outputs

-These finding will contribute to the GDI Hub wider work across our AT2030 programme and beyond into 'What Works' to get AT to the people that need it most, as we continue to evolve a model of AT user impact measurement.
-This impact measurement provides important feedback to ventures and innovators, and also addresses the lack of data about what AT unlocks for the end user, which is an obstacle to further financial investment into the AT sector.
+These findings will contribute to the GDI Hub's wider work across our AT2030 programme and beyond into 'What Works' to get AT to the people that need it most, as we continue to evolve a model of AT user impact measurement.
+This impact measurement provides important feedback to ventures and innovators.
+Also, it addresses the lack of data about what AT unlocks for the end user, which is an obstacle to further financial investment into the AT sector.

-Examples of existing assessments into impact include our recent paper exploring braces for Club Foot implemented by our Assistive Tech Impact Fund venture, MiracleFeet.
+Examples of existing assessments on impact include our recent paper exploring braces for Club Foot implemented by our Assistive Tech Impact Fund venture, MiracleFeet.

 Latest from Lean Impact Measurement for AT: capturing the changes in the quality of life